cboettig/ews-review/manuscript.md

 Relationships between Regime Shifts, Bifurcations, and CSD
 ==========================================================

 *Should we drop the Bifurcations circle?
 Would a different third circle be useful? -CB*

+*I think each of the sections could use a format of "what we expected", "what is surprising" and "more research to answer xyz".
+We kind of jump into each of the examples without a lot of "so what".
+Highlighting which areas of the diagram are most ripe for exploration would be particularly useful I think. -CB*

 In Figure 1 we illustrate the domains of overlap between three distinct stes of phenomena.
 The first, *rapid regime shifts* are abrupt changes in system